Bromsgrove: Attractions

 Avoncroft Museum of Historic Buildings has its home in Bromsgrove.
-This museum includes the National telephone kiosk Collection.
+This museum includes the National Telephone Kiosk Collection.
 The Bromsgrove Museum on Birmingham Road reopened in May 2016.

-The Worcester and Birmingham Canal which runs close to Bromsgrove, is a destination for leisure activities such as walking and coarse fishing and there are several narrowboat hire centres situated in nearby villages.
+The Worcester and Birmingham Canal which runs close to Bromsgrove, is a destination for leisure activities, such as walking and coarse fishing and there are several narrowboat hire centres situated in nearby villages.
 The Tardebigge lock flight, with 30 locks, is the longest in the UK.
 Bromsgrove is 5 mi away from the historic country house Hanbury Hall, which is open to the public.
 The town's leisure venues include a nightclub featuring a mixture of styles, and pubs in the town centre include a Wetherspoons pub, a Slug and Lettuce pub and a number of traditional pubs.

-Bromsgrove is close to the countryside attractions of the Lickey Hills, the Clent Hills, the Waseley Hills.
+Bromsgrove is close to the countryside attractions of the Lickey Hills, the Clent Hills and the Waseley Hills.

 Entertainment and arts

-Bromsgrove is host to a centre for the arts, Artrix, located on Slideslow Drive.
-Artrix is a multi purpose arts centre that provides theatre, cinema screening recently released films and National Theatre Live performances, rock concerts, folk music, comedians and classical music concerts from Bromsgrove Concerts, ESO and Midland Sinfonia.
+Bromsgrove was host to a centre for the arts, Artrix, located on Slideslow Drive.
+Opened in 2005, Artrix was a multi purpose arts centre that provides theatre, cinema screenings of recently released films, National Theatre Live performances, rock concerts, folk music, comedians and classical music concerts from Bromsgrove Concerts, ESO and Midland Sinfonia.
 Artrix also has a vibrant youth theatre group and a new arts outreach team.
-From 2012 the dance studio has been converted to hold a maximum of 90 people and provides a space for intimate music, comedy and small theatre.
+From 2012, the dance studio has been converted to hold a maximum of 90 people and provides a space for intimate music, comedy and small theatre.
+The Artrix ceased trading on 7 April 2022, after being forced to close its doors because of the COVID-19 pandemic.
+In March 2023, it was announced that The Core, Solihull had been forced to close their auditorium after the presence of crumbling concrete, known as RAAC, was found, and that productions would move to the Artrix building, Bromsgrove, with Solihull Borough Council, who own The Core theatre leasing the building until then end of March 2024.
+Following The Core's departure, the running of Artrix was taken over by Bromsgrove Community Art], with an initial lease running from April to December 2024.

-The 2015 World War II film Our Father was partially filmed on location in Hanbury Woods outside Bromsgrove.
+The 2015 World War II film Our Father was partially filmed on location in Hanbury Woods outside Bromsgrove, and the 2023 film The Shamrock Spitfire was partially filmed at Avoncroft Museum and Hanbury Church.

+North of the town, in the village of Fairfield, since September 2019 they have delivered Bromsgrove Arts, screening movies & event cinema at Fairfield Village Hall, and from October 2021 monthly live music & drama events, giving existing & emerging talent a stage to showcase their talents.